0xIntuition/intuition-contracts/README.md

 $ forge test -vvv
 ```

-### Deployment Process using OpenZeppelin Defender
+### Deployment Process

 To deploy the v1 smart contract system on to a public testnet or mainnet, you’ll need the following:
-- Set the credentials DEFENDER_KEY and DEFENDER_SECRET on a .env file
 - RPC URL of the network that you’re trying to deploy to (as for us, we’re targeting Base Sepolia testnet as our target chain for the testnet deployments)
-- Export private key of a deployer account in the terminal, and fund it with some test ETH to be able to cover the gas fees for the smart contract deployments
+- Export `PRIVATE_KEY` of a deployer account in the terminal, and fund it with some test ETH to be able to cover the gas fees for the smart contract deployments
 - For Base Sepolia, there is a reliable [testnet faucet](https://alchemy.com/faucets/base-sepolia) deployed by Alchemy
 - Deploy smart contracts using the following command: